Independent Contractor Verification

 How do I Apply for an Independent Contractor Verification?

 Parties who would like an independent contractor verification of their work relationship may complete the attached Independent Contractor Verification Application (SFN 58394).
 The form is designed to be completed by the worker and then submitted to the firm for its review, notation of any additional information the firm may wish to include, and signature.
-Once input and review from both parties is received, as evidenced by the signatures of both parties, the form should be sent to the North Dakota Department of Labor.
+Once input and review from both parties is received, as evidenced by the signatures of both parties, the form should be sent to the North Dakota Department of Labor and Human Rights.